redcurry/LearningFSharp/DomainModelingMadeFunctional/notes.md

 * To build a complete application, you compose low-level functions to create services, then compose services to create workflows, and finally compose workflows in parallel to create the application

+## Chapter 9

+* To help with the implementation, you can define a type for the function signature, and define the function in terms of that new type, using a lambda to assign the function; this helps with type errors while implementing the function

+* Use partial application to build "baked-in" function, i.e., functions with some parameters applied, so that the baked-in function only takes a single paramater, making it easier to use in deeper functions